How To Feed A Loon

 Stir-Fry

-• In a small bowl, make a slurry by mixing together the cornstarch with 1 to 2 tbsp water.
+• In a small bowl, make a slurry by mixing together the cornstarch with 1 to 2 tablespoon water.
 The mixture should be slightly thick, but not paste.
 Adjust with a little more cornstarch (or water), if necessary.

-2 tbsp cornstarch
+2 tablespoon cornstarch

 • Heat the peanut oil over high heat in your wok or large skillet.

-2 tbsp peanut oil
+2 tablespoon peanut oil

 • Add the chicken and stir-fry, until starting to brown, about 3 minutes.